kaarl77/memory-mate/DOC.md

    - Helper text for form validation and guidance

 2. **Lists and Cards**:
-   - Card-based presentation for journal entries and reminders
+   - Card-based presentation for journal entries and index
    - List views with consistent styling
    - Swipe actions for quick operations